ad-image

 In December, California Gov. Gavin Newsom passed a law that increases the minimum wage for food industry workers to $20 per hour.
 The minimum wage for workers in other industries across the state stands at $15.50, among the highest in the nation.

-Gavin Newsom by Gage Skidmore is licensed under Flickr Flickr
+Gov. Gavin Newsom (D-CA) by Gage Skidmore is licensed under Flickr Flickr

 ad-image